WAOB-FM: History

-Frequency swap

 On May 15, 2009, Sheridan announced that it had sold WAMO, WAMO-FM and WPGR AM to St. Joseph Missions for $8.9 million.
 The deal was approved by the Federal Communications Commission, and the stations were to change to a Catholic religious format by February 2010.
 All 35 WAMO employees were laid off or fired after the sale closed, leaving Pittsburgh without an Urban formatted outlet.
 The callsign was changed to WAOB upon the transfer of ownership.

 The news of this sale attracted a lot of attention, and the reaction from listeners.
 African-American radio listeners were left with no options in the Pittsburgh radio market; however, due to the high ratings WAMO-FM had with its Urban format, it was assumed another station in Pittsburgh would switch to Urban Contemporary to take advantage of the newly available audience.
 Some had hoped that WOGI would pick up the Urban format.
 Instead, Keymarket sold the station to Educational Media Foundation, which replaced WOGI's Country music format with its "K-LOVE" Christian contemporary network.

 At 6:07 p.m. on September 8, 2009, WAMO-FM discontinued broadcasting.
 Its last song was Boyz II Men's It's So Hard to Say Goodbye to Yesterday, which was followed by silence.
 Since then, other outlets began adding some form of Urban or R&B programming, as AC outlet WLTJ launched a nighttime Adult R&B program called "Q after Dark" aimed at a 25-54 audience in the same month.

 In addition, the Hip Hop music and R&B titles playlist was increased on Clear Channel Communications's WKST-FM (96.1 Kiss FM), a Top 40 station.

-Return of WAMO

 In October 2009, Eddie Edwards, the one-time owner of then independent television outlet WPTT, announced that he was acquiring AM outlet WPYT, a station with good daytime coverage but not so good coverage at night.
 Edwards hoped that he could fill the Urban void with this new outlet (in actuality the format would be Urban Talk, targeting African-Americans aged 25 to 54 in the Pittsburgh metro), which pending FCC approval, would have started in February 2010.
 On November 3, 2009, however, it was announced that those plans had fallen through after his son, Eddie Edwards Jr., confirmed that the senior Edwards withdrew the application due to health problems.

 On May 22, 2011, Martz Communications debuted the new WAMO on 660 AM and 100.1 FM, which is a translator with the callsign W261AX.
 It is licensed to Wilkinsburg, Pennsylvania.